 Stop 1: Columbia River Gorge/Multnomah Falls

-Only about an hour’s drive from Portland, Multnomah Falls and the Columbia River Gorge as a whole are potentially the most popular escapes from Portland.
+Only about an hour’s drive from Portland, Multnomah Falls and the Columbia River Gorge as a whole is potentially the most popular escape from Portland.

 We hiked up the relatively short distance to the top of the 620 foot waterfall during our Fruit Loop Tour to get a glimpse of what it felt like to look down instead of up from that view.

 If you have the time (although for this particular tour you should only really be spending a few hours in each stop), I’d recommend seeing a couple of other waterfalls while you’re in the area.
 If you don’t have a lot of time on your Fruit Loop Tour but are spending more time in Portland consider going on more day trips from Portland, Oregon and coming back and exploring more waterfalls.